sgtss/CC_JKI23/CC1/data/README.md

-This folder contains data files for CC1.
+This folder contains sample data files for CC1.